Can I create incremental backups with Windows Server Backup over the network?

 Only in this way, will Windows Server Backup allow you to schedule incremental backup to net work share folder.
 You cannot set another scheduled backup but modify or stop the existing schedule backup.
 Rather than spend time creating one schedule backup, you can also create incremental backups directly to network share folder with backup software.

 Easier way to make Windows Server Backup to network share incremental

 As a matter of fact, there is an easy to use Windows backup utility for Server 2003, 2008/R2, 2012/R2, 2016, and 2019.
 AOMEI Backupper Server that can schedule incremental backup task to network share effortlessly.
 It provides System Backup, Disk Backup, Partition Backup, and File Backup to backup Servers.
 Let’s take System Backup as example:

 1. Download, install and launch this program.
 Select System Backup under Backup tab.

 2. As the program will automatically choose the partitions to be backed up, click Step 2.
 Then go to Share/NAS Management > Add share or NAS device and enter the path of the shared folder to configure the destination location.

 3. Click Schedule to configure a specific time that you want the backup performed.
 Under Advanced tab, you can choose to perform Full/Differential/Incremental backup, and Incremental backup is set as default.

-Related to network backup, AOMEI Technology released AOMEI Backupper Network to backup computers within LAN on a central management console.
-View more…
+Related to network backup, AOMEI Technology released AOMEI Backupper Network (also known as AOMEI Centralized Backup) to backup computers and manages backup tasks within LAN on a central management console.